chef/chef-web-docs/content/resources/script/_index.md

     environment in which they are run.
 Use `not_if` and `only_if` to guard

     this resource for idempotence.'
-- note:
-    markdown: 'The **script** resource is different from the **ruby_block** resource

-      because Ruby code that is run with this resource is created as a

-      temporary file and executed like other script resources, rather than run

-      inline.'
 - markdown: 'This resource is the base resource for several other resources used for

     scripting on specific platforms.
 For more information about specific